jakobgerstenlauer/UPC-MAI-DL.github.io/_pages/RNN_lab_autonomous.md

  * Use the previous architecture (you have now also 4 variables) and study how the MSE changes if you change the size of the units (more/less memory), the dropout and the lenth of the input window.
- * **Optional:** Experiment what happens if you  include as initial Pooling layer (average, maxpool) so instead of the wind in the site you have the maximum/average wind speed of the four sites as input.

 ### Multi step prediction

-We can obtain a multi step prediction using the same model simply adding the value predicted to the current set of measurements and discarding the oldest one.
+We can obtain a multi step prediction using the original model simply adding the value predicted to the current set of measurements and discarding the oldest one, just like in the text generation example.

-The new prediction will be two steps ahead, n-1 measurements will be actual observatrions and one will be a predicted one.
+The new prediction will be two steps ahead, n-1 measurements will be actual observations and one will be a predicted one.

 Perform some experiment using this method and observe: